gelisam/klister/commentary.md

     nonPartial     :: Core -> PartialCore
     runPartialCore :: PartialCore -> Maybe Core

+A `PartialCore` expression is a tree with the same shape as a `Core` expression, except that sub-trees may be missing.
+The reason those sub-trees are missing is that we haven't computed them from the `Syntax` yet. `SplitCore` is a more useful form of `PartialCore` in which the missing sub-trees are labelled with a `SplitCorePtr`, so that we may graft sub-trees back in once they are computed.
+Every node in a `SplitCore` expression is labelled by a unique `SplitCorePtr`, not just the missing sub-trees.

+    newtype SplitCorePtr = SplitCorePtr Unique

+TODO: explain how the sub-trees get computed.

+## Expanding

+    expandExpr :: Syntax -> Expand SplitCore

-TODO: explain the the expansion process, the difference between the various `Core` types, and the difference between the various `Unique`s found during expansion.
+TODO: explain the the expansion process, and the difference between the various `Unique`s we haven't explained yet: `Binding`, `ModulePtr`, `DeclPtr`, `ModBodyPtr`, and `TaskID`.